-A quick note: Some of the places and activities mentioned require additional passes/permits, gear, or knowledge of specific outdoor skills, so make sure to do your research as you plan your adventures.
+A quick note: Some activities require additional passes/permits, gear, or knowledge of specific outdoor skills, so do your research before you head out!

 Backpacking In Winter Park

-Mirror Lake and Crater Lake Trail: Starting at the Monarch Lake Trailhead, you’ll take a dog-friendly 14.8 mile round-trip trail up to multiple high alpine lakes and views of the Indian Peaks Wilderness, where you’ll sleep under the stars for a night (permit required).
+Mirror Lake and Crater Lake Trail: Starting at the Monarch Lake Trailhead, take a 14.8-mile round-trip trail up to multiple high alpine lakes and views of the Indian Peaks Wilderness, where you’ll sleep under the stars for a night (permit required).
+Bonus points: This trail is dog-friendly!

 Directions from the resort | 55 minutes